Introduction

 Dependencies

-• Visit this page to download and install UV.
+• Visit this page to download and install uv.

 Authentication

 The MCP tools and resources of ComplianceCow can be accessed through the OAuth 2.0 mechanism with client_credentials grant type.
-Follow the instructions below to get yourself a client id and a secret.
+Follow the instructions below to get yourself a client ID and a secret.

 1. Sign up for an account (if you don’t have one) by visiting this URL: https://partner.compliancecow.live/ui/signup.
 Replace the hostname with your own if you have a dedicated ComplianceCow instance deployed.